bibcure/doi2bib/README.md

 $ bibcure -i input.bib -o output.bib
 ```

-* check sure the Arxiv items have been published, then update them(requires
+* check sure the Arxiv items have been published, then update them (requires
 internet connection)

-* complete all fields(url, journal, etc) of all bib items using DOI number(requires
+* complete all fields(url, journal, etc) of all bib items using DOI number (requires
 internet connection)

 * find and create DOI number associated with each bib item which has not
-DOI field(requires
-internet connection)
+DOI field (requires internet connection)

-* abbreviate jorunals names
+* abbreviate journals names

 ## title2bib